api-evangelist/website/_posts/2013-05-11-the-white-house-releases-an-open-data-strategy.md

      All federal agency were directed to develop a digital strategy around open data and mobile, then publish it at their website in HTML, XML and JSON.
 So I got to work quantifying this.
 I wanted to understand which agencies had done this successfully.
 To begin I needed a list of federal agencies, which I was able to pull from the <a href="http://www.usa.gov/About/developer-resources/federal-agency-directory/index.shtml" target="_blank">Federal Agency Directory API</a>.
 Now I had a database of each agency name, abbreviation code and URL.
 Next I wrote a script that "pinged" each agencies URL and looked for http://[agencyname].gov/digitalstrategy.html, http://[agencyname].gov/digitalstrategy.xml and http://[agencyname].gov/digitalstrategy.json.
 I ran this script each night to see who had published their strategy.
 </p>
 <p>
-     Coming up on a year after the release of <a href="http://www.whitehouse.gov/the-press-office/2012/05/23/presidential-memorandum-building-21st-century-digital-government">Memorandum on Building a 21st Century Digital Government</a>, we have 0 "agencies" that have published a digital strategy:
+     Coming up on a year after the release of <a href="http://www.whitehouse.gov/the-press-office/2012/05/23/presidential-memorandum-building-21st-century-digital-government">Memorandum on Building a 21st Century Digital Government</a>, we have <span >0 "agencies" that have published a digital strategy:
 </p>
 <table >
      <tbody>